713koukou-naizaa/presentations_scheduler/README.md

 - Includes a greedy scheduling algorithm and utilities for rooms, teachers, tutors and students.

 ## Build
-A helper wrapper `exec.sh` is available for consistent build and invocation:
+A helper wrapper `exec.sh` is available for consistent invocation:
 ```bash
 chmod +x exec.sh
 ./exec.sh